toddaustin07/MQTTDevices/README.md

 * MQTT broker such as [Mosquitto](https://mosquitto.org/)

 ## Installation / Configuration
 Install driver using [this channel invite link](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
-Enroll your hub and choose "MQTT Devices V1" from the list of drivers to install.
+Enroll your hub and choose "MQTT Devices V1.7" from the list of drivers to install.

 Once available on your hub, use the SmartThings mobile app to initiate an *Add device / Scan for nearby devices*.
-A new device called 'MQTT Device Creator' will be found in your 'No room assigned' room.
+A new device called 'MQTT Device Creator V1.7' will be found the room where your hub device is located.
 Open the device and go to the device Settings menu (3 vertical dot menu in upper right corner of Controls tab).
 Provide the username and password (if required) for your MQTT broker, and the IP address of the MQTT broker.

 An additional option - 'Reconnection wait' - can be configured for the retry frequency when the connection to the broker is lost.
 This defaults to 20 seconds but can be shortened or lengthened based on needs.